Managing lawns in hot weather

 Author: Stefan Palm Date Posted: 30 January 2019

-This summer has been a hot, dry scorcher with more of the same on the way.
-There are some things that you can do to limit the effect this can have on your lawn.
-Moisture management and prior planning are the secrets here.
+While this Summer has been cooler than usual, it's been dry and on occasion hot - this week being no exception.
+Here are some things that you can do to limit the effect this can have on your lawn.

 In South Australia, most people either have a couch, a kikuyu or a buffalo lawn.
 These types of lawns are called Warm Season Grasses and as the name suggests, are right at home in temperatures we receive during summer.
-Hot weather can’t effect these lawns - they thrive in it so extreme heat doesn't phase them.
-What will phase them in hot dry weather is a poor level of moisture in the soil.
-Poor soil moisture leads to patchy lawns which often gets confused with lawn beetles and fungus problems.
-From years of diagnosing patchy lawn problems, I can confidently say that the lions share of issues arise because of water repelant soils.
+Hot weather can’t effect these lawns - they thrive in it.
+What will phase them in hot dry weather is a poor level of soil moisture.
+The simple fact is that poor soil moisture leads to patchy lawns and while that may seem like common sense, it can be quite the task to get enough water deep down into the soil where its needed.

-If you ensure that you have a good level of moisture to 75mm below the surface of your lawn, a heat wave like this won’t affect it.
+If you ensure that you have a good level of moisture to 75mm below the surface of your lawn, a spate of hot weather won’t affect it.
 The lawn's roots will draw on the water in the soil and it will be business as usual.

 Once you have ensured your soil wets evenly, you'll be surprised at how well your lawn responds.
-It will grow deeper roots (because there is water deeper in the soil) which leads to greater lawn health and greater dought tolerance.
-In time, your lawn will need less water, even when temperatures get hot.
+It will grow deeper roots (because there is water deeper in the soil) which leads to better lawn health and better dought tolerance.
+In time, your lawn will need to be watered less frequently, even when temperatures get hot.